monstermuffin/mergerfs-cache-mover/README.md

 ```

 ### Auto-Update
-I have now included an auto-update feature.
-At runtime, the script checks for updates from the GitHub repository and automatically updates itself if a new version is available.
+If enabled the script checks for updates at runtime from the GitHub and automatically updates itself if a new version is available.
+There is an option for checking a specific branch, unless you have a specific reason to, this should stay as `main`.

-Note: The auto-update feature is only available in versions after commit [b140b0c](https://github.com/monstermuffin/mergerfs-cache-mover/tree/b140b0c10cdc48506c96e2e23a1b8a2bef82109d).
-Any version before this commit will not have this feature.

 ## Changelog
 See the full changelog [here](./CHANGELOG.md).

 ## Fin.
-This has been working well for me, but always take care.
+Cheers, if you have any issues please do not hesitate to raise an issue.
+✌️